-How We Assess Capacity
+How To Assess Capacity

 The Mental Capacity Act (2005) provides a framework for assessing a person’s mental capacity to make a particular decision at a particular time.
 Healthcare, welfare and financial decisions can all be assessed using the Act as a framework although it is just one of six different tests that can be used depending upon the decision being assessed.
 Other decisions such as whether a person has the mental capacity to create a Will or join in with Court proceedings require different, common law tests.
 It’s imperative that those who assess mental capacity are familiar with which test to apply in different situations.
 These tests are the same tests that lawyers are familiar with and judges use to make decisions in court.
-It is vitally important that it’s clear from the start what decision we are assessing whether the person has the mental capacity to make.
+It is vitally important that it’s clear from the start what decision I are assessing whether the person has the mental capacity to make.
 A focused, specific decision makes for an accurate assessment whereas a more general decision makes for a less accurate assessment and flies in the face good practice.

-We Can Be Instructed To Assess Mental Capacity For A Range Of Decisions
+I Can Be Instructed To Assess Mental Capacity For A Range Of Decisions

 The most common being;